gotchoices/MyCHIPs/doc/learn-lift.md

 - **org**: A distributed lift that was originated on this system.
 - **rel**: A distributed lift which originated on some other system.

-Lift records also have a state which is one of the following:
+Lift records also have a set of defined status/requests as follows:
-- **route**: The user or system is considering a lift.
+- **draft**: The lift record has been created but no route or lift has been sought yet.

-	Detecting this state, the agent should initiate route discovery for the intended lift.
+- **route**: The system is checking for a possible route for the lift.

 - **init**: The user or system has marked the lift to begin.
 	This should trigger action to either complete the lift locally or to